scandyna/multidiagtools/README.md

 MXE has a good step by step [Tutorial](http://mxe.cc/#tutorial), simply follow it to install dependencies for your platform.

-To make a 32 bit and 64 bit cross compiler that support Qt5 and boost:
+To make a 32 bit and 64 bit cross compiler that support boost, Qt5 and qwt:
 ```bash
 cd ~/opt/build/cross
 git clone https://github.com/mxe/mxe.git